TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.reader.rst

    :ref:`attributes-objects`).
 This is a dictionary-like object which represents the element attributes in a :meth:`startElement` call.
 In addition to the most useful dictionary operations, it supports a number of other methods as described by the interface.
-Objects of this class should be instantiated by readers; *attrs* must be a dictionary-like object containing a mapping from attribute names to attribute values.
+Objects of this kundi should be instantiated by readers; *attrs* must be a dictionary-like object containing a mapping kutoka attribute names to attribute values.

 .. class:: AttributesNSImpl(attrs, qnames)

    Namespace-aware variant of :class:`AttributesImpl`, which will be passed to :meth:`startElementNS`.
-It is derived from :class:`AttributesImpl`, but understands attribute names as two-tuples of *namespaceURI* and *localname*.
+It is derived kutoka :class:`AttributesImpl`, but understands attribute names as two-tuples of *namespaceURI* and *localname*.
 In addition, it provides a number of methods expecting qualified names as they appear in the original document.
-This class implements the :class:`AttributesNS` interface (see section :ref:`attributes-ns-objects`).
+This kundi implements the :class:`AttributesNS` interface (see section :ref:`attributes-ns-objects`).